IBM-Cloud/docs/services/IoT/devices/libraries/nodejs.md

 ### Using a configuration file

-Instead of passing the configuration directly, you can use a JSON configuration file to provide the required configuration properties, as outlined in the following example:
+Instead of passing the configuration directly, you can use a JSON configuration file to provide the required configuration properties, as shown in the following example:

 ```